Skip to content

 Patch Version📜

-A patch version increment is performed when there is a change in the tag (version number) of a Big Bang core package or a bug fix for a Big Bang template or values files.
+A patch version increment is performed when there is a change in the tag (i.e., version number) of a Big Bang core package or a bug fix for a Big Bang template or values files.
 A change in the patch version number should be backwards compatible with previous patch changes within a minor version.
 If there is a significant functionality change in the a core package that requires adjustments to Big Bang templates, this would require a change in the minor or major version depending on the impact to the values and secrets used to integrated the package with Big Bang.

 NOTE: Patch versions would not typically be created for addon package updates, rather customers would be expected to be updating those packages via git.tag/helmRepo.tag changes directly, or “inheriting” those updates through another version.